-In planning poker, each team member has a deck of cards with values like 0, 1, 2, 3, 5, 8, 13 and 21.
+In planning poker, each team member has a deck of cards with values like 0, 1, 2, 3, 5, 8, 13, and 21.
 Each planned feature is discussed and all team members assign a value to it.
 This value represents the amount of effort the task requires to complete.
-After a count all team members have to show their cards at the exact same time.
+After a count, all team members have to show their cards at the exact same time.

 If everyone agrees on a number, the feature is given that value.
 If not, then the team discusses the matter with particular contributions from the top and bottom estimators.
-After it’s discussed, the team keeps re-doing the exercise until consensus is reached.
+After it’s discussed, the team keeps re-doing the exercise until a consensus is reached.

 Note: you can use the following planning poker add-on to turn your Jira issues into cards